 Let’s get to the main topic…

-To find out which is the best DAW of 2015, we created a poll that was shared on our social networks and sent to our subscribers.
-More than 5000 people voted and here are the results:
+To find out which is the best DAW we asked the producers.
+How?
+We created a poll that was shared on our social networks and sent to our subscribers.
+More than 10,000 people voted, so here is what we concluded:

 1. Ableton Live 9